The Best Drum Machines in 2019 under $500

 One of the most popular drum machines in the market and highly rated by producers around the globe is the Volca Beats by KORG.
 If you see any studio tool with this price tag and the name Korg on it, you buy it.

 Everyone has heard of Korg but what to expect from this small drum machine?
 Everything it could fit on this mini tool is there.
-With a classic sounding with six analog voices which also offers, one knob per function for easy editing.
+It offers a classic sounding with six analog voices which also offers, one knob per function for easy editing.
 Along with the four PCM parts (clap, claves, agogo, and crash) provide speed control for drastic changes in pitch.
 The kick, snare, toms, and hats have three adjustable parameters like Pitch and Decay, will give you plenty of room for manipulation and experiment.

 Korg Volca Beats weighs as much as a book and is so tiny that you can carry it everywhere you go.
 The 16 step sequencer is designed to let you add or remove parts in the easiest possible way.

 Conclusion: The Volca Beats is one of the eight mini analog instruments by Korg (among others are the Volca Bass, Volca Keys, and Volca Sample).
-It is definitely not perfect, but it is a great machine to have in your home studio and synth collection.
+It is not perfect, but it is a great machine to have in your home studio and synth collection.

 Musicians who use it: Trentemoller, Sharooz, Celldweller, Sub Focus